MinhazMinu/recipe-app-api/step_by_step_documentation/08 Configure Database/04 Install PostgreSQL database adaptor.md

     /py/bin/pip install --upgrade pip && \
     # this is the client package for postgres
     apk add --update --no-cache postgresql-client && \
+    # Here we add --virtual because this are only build dependency, which will be removed
     apk add --update --no-cache --virtual .tmp-build-deps \
         build-base postgresql-dev musl-dev && \
     /py/bin/pip install -r /tmp/requirements.txt && \